 - A healthy diet, regular physical activity, maintaining a normal body weight and avoiding tobacco use are ways to prevent or delay the onset of type 2 diabetes.

 - Diabetes can be treated and its consequences avoided or delayed with diet, physical activity, medication and regular screening, and treatment for complications.

 Although type 2 diabetes can occur in youth, the nationally representative data that would be needed to monitor diabetes trends in youth by type are not available.
 Clinically-based reports and regional studies suggest that type 2 diabetes, although still rare, is being diagnosed more frequently in children and adolescents, particularly in American Indians, African Americans, and Hispanic/Latino Americans.

-Diabetes was the sixth leading cause of death listed on U.S. death certificates in 2002.
-This ranking is based on the 73,249 death certificates in which diabetes was listed as the underlying cause of death.
-According to death certificate reports, diabetes contributed to a total of 224,092 deaths.
+- Diabetes was the seventh leading cause of death listed on U.S. death certificates in 2017.
+This ranking is based on the 83,564 death certificates in which diabetes was listed as the underlying cause of death.

-These data are based on a study by the Lewin Group, Inc., for the American Diabetes Association and are 2002 estimates of both the direct (cost of medical care and services) and indirect costs (costs of short-term and permanent disability and of premature death) attributable to diabetes.
+The data presented is based on a study by the Lewin Group, Inc., for the American Diabetes Association and are 2018 estimates of both the direct (cost of medical care and services) and indirect costs (costs of short-term and permanent disability and of premature death) attributable to diabetes.
 This study used a specific cost-of-disease methodology to estimate the health care costs due to diabetes.

 Complications form diabetes can include: